bvandewe/CML-Cloud-Manager/docs/observability/overview.md

 ## The Three Pillars

-The Starter App implements all three pillars of observability using OpenTelemetry:
+The Cml Cloud Manager implements all three pillars of observability using OpenTelemetry:

 ### 1. Metrics